go-testfixtures/testfixtures/README.md

 ## Security check

-In order to prevent you from accidentally wiping the wrong database, the fixture load will refuse to load if the database name (or database filename for SQLite) doesn't contains "test".
+In order to prevent you from accidentally wiping the wrong database, this package will refuse to load fixtures if the database name (or database filename for SQLite) doesn't contains "test".
 If you want to disable this check, use:

 ```go
 testfixtures.SkipDatabaseNameCheck(true)